 You should also teach commands such as ‘drop it’ or ‘leave’ to help in this situation.
 Many puppies will grow out of the chewing phase in time, and positive training will help.

 Make sure your dog is getting plenty of mental stimulation with lots of exercise, interesting toys, and positive interaction to reduce destructive behaviors.
 A good-quality and complete diet will ensure he is getting all the nutrients he needs as well, so he shouldn’t need to seek them out elsewhere.

 If you notice a sudden and obsessive interest in cardboard, it may have an underlying health complaint.
 Some dogs will start chewing and eating non-food items, known as pica.

 If you notice a sudden change in appetite or any other signs of ill health, such as changes in weight, thirst, and energy, then you should contact your veterinarian.
 A dog behaviorist may be needed for his new cardboard obsession if your veterinarian rules out any medical conditions.

 Frequently Asked Questions

 In most cases, dogs will be fine after eating cardboard, particularly if it was only a small amount and didn’t contain anything harmful.
-If your pup ate a large amount or is showing any signs of ill health though, then you should contact your veterinarian.
+If your pup ate a large amount or is showing any signs of ill health, you should contact your veterinarian.